gomorpheus/morpheus-docs/getting_started/installation/debian.rst

    ..
 IMPORTANT:: If the machine is unable to resolve its own hostname ``nslookup hostname`` some installation commands will be unable to verify service health during installation and fail.

 #.
 Next simply download the relevant `.deb` package for installation.
-This package can be acquired from your account rep or via a free trial request from https://www.morpheusdata.com[morheusdata.com].
+This package can be acquired from your account rep or via a free trial request from |morpheushub|.

    ..
 TIP:: Use the `wget` command to directly download the package to your appliance server. i.e. `wget https://downloads.gomorpheus.com/path/to/package.deb`